Gattocrucco/sipmfilter/README.md

 # sipmfilter

 This repository contains some code to study filtering of the SiPM output.
+It produces all the figures of my thesis, https://github.com/Gattocrucco/thesis.

 ## Running the code